puppetlabs/bolt/pre-docs/writing_plans.md

 This allows the user to pass, for each parameter, either a simple node name or a URI that describes the protocol to use, the hostname, username and password.

 The plan then calls the `run_task` function, specifying which nodes the tasks should be run on.
-Note how the `Target` names are collected and stored in `$webserver_names` by iterating over the list of `Target` objects returned by `get_targets`.
-It is important to understand that task parameters are serialized to JSON format, so extracting the names into an Array of Strings ensures that the `webservers` parameter is in a format that can be converted to JSON.
+The `Target` names are collected and stored in `$webserver_names` by iterating over the list of `Target` objects returned by `get_targets`.

+Task parameters are serialized to JSON format, so extracting the names into an array of strings ensures that the `webservers` parameter is in a format that can be converted to JSON.

 ```
 plan mymodule::my_plan(